Article Overview: Historic Sites In Kentucky

 6. Dr. Ephraim McDowell House in Danville

-He was a pioneering physician who is known for performing the first successful ovariotomy, a surgical procedure to remove a tumor from the ovary, in the United States.
+McDowell was known for performing the first successful ovariotomy, a surgical procedure to remove a tumor from the ovary, in the United States.

 In 1809, he performed the surgery on Jane Todd Crawford, who had a 22.5-pound tumor, without the use of anesthetic.
 The successful surgery was considered a medical miracle at the time and it established Dr. McDowell’s reputation as a skilled and innovative surgeon.